Blushiva/Driver-s-Education-Study-Guide-Behind-the-Wheel/Lesson 1/README.md

 Taking responsibility:
 - Recognize hazards: Be aware of potential hazards on the road
-- Read the road: Anticipate what's ahead and plan your route -React properly: Respond appropriately to hazards and situations
+- Read the road: Anticipate what's ahead and plan your route
+- React properly: Respond appropriately to hazards and situations